April Ryan: Controversies

-At an April 2018 White House press conference, Ryan asked whether or not Trump has considered resigning, which drew the ire of White House Press Secretary Sarah Huckabee Sanders, who called Ryan's question "absolutely ridiculous."
+At an April 2018 White House press conference, Ryan asked whether or not Trump considered resigning, which drew the ire of White House Press Secretary Sarah Huckabee Sanders, who called Ryan's question "absolutely ridiculous."
 Ryan said she subsequently received death threats and hired a bodyguard.

-Ryan gave the keynote speech at the NJ Parent Summit, held on August 3, 2019 in New Brunswick, New Jersey.
+Ryan gave the keynote speech at the NJ Parent Summit, held on August 3, 2019, in New Brunswick, New Jersey.
 Before she began her speech, her bodyguard ordered a local journalist to remove his camera.
 Any reporters present were to request permission from event organizers to record at the private event.
 Her bodyguard, Joel Morris, ejected the reporter.
 In an August 25 interview, Ryan stated that she was unaware of the incident as it was happening, and that she "did not order anyone to do anything."
 Ryan ultimately fired the bodyguard.

 Personal life

 Ryan was raised in Baltimore, where she lives with her two daughters, Ryan and Grace.
+Ryan married retired naval officer James Ewing on October 14, 2023.